InsightByHarshit/IMDB-Data-Analysis/README.md

 *Tools and Techniques:

-Python: The primary programming language used for data cleaning, analysis, and visualization.
+Python:The primary programming language used for data cleaning, analysis, and visualization.

 Pandas and NumPy: For data manipulation and analysis.

 Matplotlib and Seaborn: For data visualization.